"Beauty will save the world."

-Board-certified, multi-faith chaplain Saundra Shanti, and professional dancer Sophia Diehl have collaboratively developed workshops that promote occupational wellness.
-By combining their expertise in visual arts, movement, and therapeutic listening, they offer an innovative approach to transforming and humanizing the workplace.
-This mom and daughter team brings compassion, humor, and wisdom to their co-facilitation with workplace communities
+Board-certified, multi-faith chaplain Saundra Shanti, and professional dancer Sophia Diehl have collaboratively developed workshops that promote community wellness.
+By combining their expertise in visual arts, movement, and therapeutic listening, they offer an innovative approach to transforming any community.
+This mom and daughter team brings compassion, humor, and wisdom to their co-facilitation.

 “Sophia-your insights and descriptions are spot on.
 Saundra-your artful insights and guidance are inspirational."

-When Shanti placed art studios in 25 break rooms, staff reported feeling valued and renewed through creative practice.
+When Saundra placed art studios in 30 break rooms, staff reported feeling valued and renewed through creative practice.
 Together, they made more than 350 pieces of art that were publicly displayed.

 Sophia is a professional dancer and gifted choreographer who has won the attention of arts organizations and received arts grants to implement her creative process.
 She has facilitated creative movement workshops for youth, college students, faith communities and work teams.
 As an administrator and Company Artist, Sophia has worked extensively in the field of Arts in Health with Stuart Pimsler Dance & Theater.